 A software development technique to arrange all the loosely connected devices of an application into a single service is called micro services.
 The software is arranged in an architectural style based on service orientation.
 All the services are managed well and the protocol weighs light.
 The application is broken up into smaller parts for specialization of each part to communicate with one another through interfaces.
 These cross platform interfaces include APIs and REST interfaces.
 The application is broken down into either smaller components or services.
 The functions of the software is identified and isolated well in microservices.

 Characteristics of Microservices

-There are six types of Characteristics of Microservices
+There are six types of Characteristics are as explained below:

 1. Built for Business